aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Suffrage:

-18 years of age; universal and compulsory until the age of 70; note - members of the military may not vote
+18 years of age; universal and compulsory until the age of 70; note - for the first time in recent elections, members of the military and national police were eligible to vote in the 2006 elections

 Executive branch: